pytact/office-world-be/cursor/guidelines/Feature9/F9_api_spec.md

     action: ClassVar[dict] = {
         "summary": "Purpose of this API is to approve, reject, or cancel a leave request", "description": "Performs approve, reject, or cancel action on a leave request.
 Approve: User must be the assigned approver at the current workflow stage.
 Reject: User must be the assigned approver at the current workflow stage, rejection_reason is mandatory.
 Cancel: Only the applicant can cancel, and only if status is pending.
 Requires If-Match header for concurrency control.
-Triggers notifications on approve/reject (not on cancel).
+Triggers notifications on approve/reject/cancel.
 Updates workflow status and timestamps accordingly."
     }
 ```